Cyberbolt/CyberDB/README_EN.md

 'dict1.delete(10)' is equivalent to using 'del dict1[10]' locally

-Performing common operations on CyberList below
+Performing common operations on 'CyberList' below

-Increment list1 to a 5 * 5 all-zeros table
+Increment 'list1' to a 5 * 5 all-zeros table

 ```python